Keurig K60/K65 Special Edition Review

 It is important to “purge” this type of brewer if it has exceeded a week of inactivity as water can build up in the internal tank (separate from the reservoir – the user guide clarifies this well)

-My cousin has owned the K65 for about 3 years and has just about all good things to say about it overall.
+Well, my cousin’s testimonial is mostly all positive, with about 3 years of ownership.
 Now she uses distilled water and descales it semi-regularly; many owners report that distilled water makes descaling minimal if not a non-issue altogether.
-We got to talking about water chemistry and she admits that she doesn’t think distilled water tastes “flat” or anything (To each his own as they say.)
+We got to talking about water chemistry and she admits that she doesn’t think distilled water tastes “flat” or anything (To each his own as they say 😊.)

 The most satisfied users went with a combo of bottled/filtered water.
 Although this unit comes with a water filter that is not hard to install (which requires periodic replacement) these are the best types to use for the best taste and the least amount of maintenance.